Walter Carrington Educational Trust

 This study demonstrated that Alexander Technique lessons led to an increased ability of people with Parkinson’s disease to carry out everyday activities.

-Please find a brief summary, abstract and download link to the full paper here. - Retention of skills learnt in Alexander technique lessons: 28 people with idiopathic Parkinson’s disease.
+Please find a brief summary, abstract and download link to the full paper here.

 C Stallibrass, C Frank, K Wentworth